iDone/010-Editor-Keygen/README.md

 3. N-User License Keys can be generated where 1 &le; N &le; 1000

+You don't need C Runtime to run this program

 ### How to assemble
 Here are the steps for Assembling